argyleink/slyd/README.md

 1. `npm i slyd`
 1. `import 'slyd';` // use es module
 1. `@import 'slyd';` // use postcss module

+OR

+1. Clone and go with this [Slyd starter](https://github.com/argyleink/slyd-starter)

 ##### coming soon (load from Pika)